mrc-ide/beers/README.md

 # r-beers
-Beers Inteprolation - As a test-case for learning to write an R package
+Beers Inteprolation - a test-case for learning to write an R package